open-telemetry/opentelemetry.io/content/en/docs/kubernetes/collector/components.md

 [`kubeletMetrics` preset](../../helm/collector/#kubelet-metrics-preset) to get started.

-By default metrics will be collected for pods and nodes, but you can configure the receiver to collect container and volume metrics as well.
+By default, metrics will be collected for pods and nodes, but you can configure the receiver to collect container and volume metrics as well.
 The receiver also allows configuring how often the metrics are collected: